josetinybytes/cloudscript-server-git/Readme.md

 For testing in the editor you have to set in your **PlafabSharedSettings.asset** the **ProductionEnvironmentUrl** to http://127.0.0.1:8080

+## Extra features
+For generating typescript typings you can run:
+>cloudscript-server typings

+For publishing a minified version directly to playfab run:
+>cloudscript-server publish

 ## Disclaimer
 This server should not be used in production, it will not work, the currentPlayerId is setted as a global variable, so if a new request arrive to the server while another request is processing the currentPlayerId will be changed and things will break, in fact, only one user can use this server at a time because of this.